Truth delivered daily

 Should children get the COVID-19 vaccine?

-The Emergency Use Authorization for Pfizer’s vaccine was for individuals 16 years old or older.
-Pfizer is studying the vaccine in 12- to 15-year-olds and Moderna is starting to test adolescents, but no vaccine is yet authorized for children.
+The initial Emergency Use Authorization for Pfizer’s vaccine was for individuals 16 years old or older.
+Now, 12-to-15-year olds are eligible to receive the Pfizer vaccine in North Carolina.
+Moderna is continuing to test adolescents.

 NC allocation and distribution